pokt-network/organization/milestones/1-08-01-2021/network_fix/projects/network_fix/network_fix.md

 ##### Set PNI's Nodes as Persistent Peers to all Nodes in Cluster
 **Summary**

-This project's goal is to allow inbound peers to connect to PNI's nodes.
-The issue is a networking one, especifically at the edge.
-Also, in order to make sure PNI's nodes will peer with each other, we set every node in the cluster as persistent peer to each other.
+In order to make sure PNI's nodes will peer with each other, we set every node in the cluster as persistent peer to each other.
 Since we are only allowing a limited amount of peers to connect to PNI's nodes, sometimes those spots feel up quickly and if another PNI's node fails and needs to peer and sync, it won't be able to sync.

 **Leader**